-Instead, floods, extraordinary rain and extreme winds have or have not been accepted according to the possibility of the parties to foresee such occurrences with due consideration of past statistics.
+Instead, floods, extraordinary rain and extreme winds have or have not been accepted according to whether the parties can foresee such occurrences with due consideration for past statistics.
 Fire is generally accepted as a reason when it is started outside the premises, and when due diligence was applied in establishing preventive measures before the fact.
 However, if the fire originated in the premises of the non-performing party, it is generally not accepted as force majeure.